Lavica: Critical reception

-Anđelo Jurkas of Mixer rated "Lavica" 7/10, writing: "This time, Tonći and Vjeka, in a mashed-up Latin Greek style and rhythm, give [Rozga] a template that traces back to the first generation, from where [she] tells the suitors for her body and heart that, through her father, she's a lioness – all in a very ringing and palatable chorus in the classic H. stamp and manner."
+Croatian music critic Anđelo Jurkas of Mixer rated "Lavica" 7/10, writing: "This time, Tonći and Vjeka, in a mashed-up Latin Greek style and rhythm, give [Rozga] a template that traces back to the first generation, from where [she] tells the suitors for her body and heart that, through her father, she's a lioness – all in a very ringing and palatable chorus in the classic H. stamp and manner."